maize-genetics/phg_v2/docs/build_and_load.md

 Here, `<ref_name>` is the name of the reference genome provided using the `--reference-name` parameter.
-Since I defined this parameter as `B73` in the above example, my two files would be:
+Since I defined this parameter as `Ref` in the above example, my two files would be:

-* `B73.h.vcf.gz`
+* `Ref.h.vcf.gz`
-* `B73.h.vcf.gz.csi`
+* `Ref.h.vcf.gz.csi`

-There will also be a subfolder named "reference" with two files.
-The bed file used to create the reference hvcf and the reference FASTA are stored here for future reference.
+There will also be a subdirectory named `reference` with two files.
+The bed file used to create the reference hVCF and the reference FASTA are stored here for future reference.

 | File             | Description                                |
 |------------------|--------------------------------------------|